 Big brands, new ideas

-Whether it’s Kim Jones shaking up Dior Homme with technical fabrics and streetwear influences or the guys outside the likes of the Pitti Uomo shows trading in their three-piece suits for hoodies and sneakers – it’s clear that the modern man’s wardrobe has changed, and so have some of the biggest heritage brands.
+Whether it’s Kim Jones shaking up Dior Homme with technical fabrics and streetwear influences or the guys outside the likes of the Pitti Uomo shows trading in their three-piece suits for hoodies and trainers – it’s clear that the modern man’s wardrobe has changed, and so have some of the biggest heritage brands.
 From the likes of Stone Island amplifying its techical-wear credentials to Gucci riffing on retro streetwear influences (and a collaboration with The New York Yankees), these big hitters understand the power of dressing down.

 The latest styles from the most hype-worthy brands

 Who are the brands set to become the next OFF-WHITE or Yeezy?
 We’re putting our bets on a few in the new Designer Street Room space.
 From A-Cold-Wall*’s artistic take on relaxed staples to ALYX’s gothic LA cool, these are the new names that are defying what ‘streetwear’ can be.
 Add to that limited edition collaborations such as BBSB (Basketball Skateboards) by Heron Preston and Pacsun, and the future of menswear looks set to be far from dull.
 Whether crash helmets will become the new belt bag is up for debate...

 It’s an interesting time in menswear.
 The lines are already blurring, and we think this will continue.
 I can’t see the hype train slowing down anytime soon, and I’m interested to see how the new appointments at the big houses will evolve.

 Tommy Robinson, Benny Robinson & Simon Kirkpatrick, Founders of ASSID